ctroutman23/student-database/README.md

   - Write more queries for the **students** table.
 The more complex the better!
 Just make sure to identify the goal of each query in the comments.
   - Create a new table(s) and add it to the database `mydb.db`
   - Write queries that involve joining multiple tables within the database.

+However you can contribute will be greatly appreciated.
+Just **submit a pull request** once you're done.